mautic/developer-documentation-new/docs/rest_api/users.rst

 .. vale off

-For the rest of the User properties, refer to :ref:`User properties <get User properties>`.
+For the rest of the properties, refer to :ref:`User properties <get User properties>`.

 .. vale on